 Child Development offers programs for career and transfer students.
-Certificates of Performance, Certificates of Achievement and Associate Degree programs are available to students interested in a range of child development opportunities and in meeting the requirements for the State of California Child Development Permits and the California State Department of Social Services, Title 22, Community Care Licensing.
+Certificates of Performance, Certificates of Achievement, and Associate Degree programs are available to students interested in a range of child development opportunities that meet the requirements for the State of California Child Development permits and the California State Department of Social Services, Title 22, Community Care Licensing.

 The San Diego Community College District offers certificates, degrees and transfer options in the field of Child Development/Early Childhood Education.

-- The SCHOOL AGE CHILD CARE Certifcate of Performance offered at City and MEsa provides training for working with school age children.
+- The School Age Child Care Certificate of Performance offered at City and Mesa provides training for working with school age children.

 - The Child Development Associate of Science Degrees prepare for teacher, master teacher, director, and site supervisory positions.